The Rundown

 - Fewer sources of essential fatty acids than other foods

-They are fairly limited ingredient and should work great for dogs with more sensitive tummies who have mild shedding problems.
+The limited ingredient formulation works great for dogs with more sensitive tummies who have mild shedding problems.

 click to see more